reinhart1010/nix/docs/en/android/dumpsys.md

 ---
 # dumpsys

-Provide information about Android system services.
+Get information about Android system services.
 This command can only be used through `adb shell`.
 More information: <https://developer.android.com/tools/dumpsys>.